Childhood and Education Journey of Tiger Woods in Timeline

 In December 2016, Tiger Woods played golf with President Donald Trump at the Trump International Golf Club in West Palm Beach.

-December 2020: Woods had microdiscectomy surgery
+December 2020: Woods Undergoes Back Surgery

 February 23, 2021: Tiger Woods Involved in Car Accident

-November 2021: Tiger Woods Discusses Career After Accident
+November 2021: Tiger Woods Discusses His Career

-2021: Woods's Motor Vehicle Crash
+2021: Woods Involved in Motor Vehicle Crash

 2022: End of Relationship with Erica Herman

-2023: Herman Filed Suit Against Woods
+2023: Herman Files Suit Against Woods

-January 8, 2024: Woods Parts Ways with Nike
+January 8, 2024: Parting Ways with Nike

-On January 8, 2024, Woods announced that he would be parting ways with Nike after 27 years, ending one of the most lucrative endorsements any athlete has had.
+On January 8, 2024, Tiger Woods announced that he would be parting ways with Nike after 27 years, ending one of the most lucrative endorsements any athlete has had.

 February 4, 2025: Death of Kultida Woods